How Even Small Charities Can Get Corporate Sponsorships

 Send reports about attendance, money raised, and what that money was used for.
 Organize volunteers to writes notes of appreciation to the sponsors, send certificates of support, or several copies of your newsletter that show photos of the event.

-Finding and getting corporate sponsors is a lot of very hard work, especially when your event is new.
+Finding and getting corporate sponsors is a lot of tough work, especially when your event is new.